-- Temporarily assemble the inner tube [A] and outer tube [B], and pump [C] them back and forth manually to check for smooth operation. - ★If you feel binding or catching, the inner and outer tubes must be replaced.
+- Temporarily assemble the inner tube [A] and outer tube [B], and pump [C] them back and forth manually to check for smooth operation. - ★ If you feel binding or catching, the inner and outer tubes must be replaced.

-A straightened inner or outer fork tube may fall in use, possibly causing an accident.
+A straightened inner or outer fork tube may fall in use, possibly causing an accident resulting in serious injury or death.
 Replace a badly bent or damaged inner or outer tube and inspect the other tube carefully before reusing it.